GoldenChrysus/ffxiv-ember-overlay/README.md

 ## Building
 To build this yourself, do the following:

-1. Checkout the repository using git, e.g. `git clone https://github.com/GoldenChrysus/ffxiv-ember-overlay.git`
+1. Clone the repository using git, e.g. `git clone https://github.com/GoldenChrysus/ffxiv-ember-overlay.git`

     - If new to or unfamiliar with git, reference GitHub's article on [cloning a repository](https://help.github.com/en/articles/cloning-a-repository).
     - Alternatively, you can [download the ZIP file](https://github.com/GoldenChrysus/ffxiv-ember-overlay/archive/master.zip) for the repository.